jfbrennan/retchful/README.md

 # futch
 Futch is `fetch` for talking to RESTful services.
-Futch has a more meaninful API, handles all the JSON stuff, sets sensible defaults, and just makes ajax great again.
-It's only 0.4kb when min+gzipped.
+Futch has a more meaninful API, handles all the JSON stuff, sets sensible defaults, is < 1kb min+gz, and just makes ajax great again.

 ## API